getindata/kedro-airflow-k8s/docs/source/02_installation/01_installation.md

 -h, --help      Show this message and exit.

 Commands:
-compile  Create an Airflow DAG for a project
+  compile          Create an Airflow DAG for a project upload-pipeline  Uploads pipeline to Airflow DAG location
 ```

 ### `compile`

 `compile` command takes one argument, which is the directory name containing configuration (relative to `conf` folder).
 As an outcome, `dag` directory contains python file with generated DAG.

+### `upload-pipeline`

+`upload-pipeline` command takes two arguments, one is the directory name containing configuration (relative to conf
+folder), the second one is output location of generated dag.